Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Further information on assessments is given in the course outline, which is updated annually on the basis of student feedback and other changes.

-- Bertolt Brecht, Mother Courage and Her Children, tr.
-Tony Kushner (Methuen)
+- Bertolt, Mother Courage and Her Children, trans.
+Kushner (Methuen)

 There are also supplementary Texts for group projects.